egim/front-end-code-quality-starting-point/README.md

 - You no longer need to make little style judgement calls throughout the day.
 Just consult the style guide.
 - We need agreements, promises and binding social contracts between developers so that our codebase can adapt over time.
 - Boost your code’s maintainability
-- Disclaimer: (I do not endorse the style guide because of personal bias, I love the consistency.)
-- Disclaimer: There are settings within the style guide that will need to be massaged as we grow as a team to prevent headaches (code complexity detection, etc).
+- Disclaimer: There are settings within the lint configurations that will need to be massaged as you grow as a team to prevent headaches (code complexity detection, etc).

 ## CSS LINTING: